maciejmalecki/maciejmalecki.github.io/genai/_posts/2025-09-14-prompts-and-agentic-ai.md

 4. If at any point you see that relevant code parts section needs to be updated, update it accordingly.
 ```

+As before, I set up the agent's role from scratch, this time as someone tasked with updating an existing document.
+This time, I have not included any information on how the plan is constructed because the existing plan should be provided as an input file (attachment) to the agent conversation.
+Now, I focus on instructing the agent which parts of the plan need to be updated.
+Note that this involves not only explicit updates (e.g. adding a next step to the action plan), but also asking the agent to revise existing questions and relevant code bases in the context of the newly provided information (as a parameter to this prompt) and update them.
+With this plan, I can provide additional 'acceptance criteria' or 'change requests', or answer the 'Questions for others' section.

 Now we can really see the power of the prompt library and the ability to put these prompts into separate files.
 I doubt role-playing and other techniques would ever work if all these behaviours were coded directly into the copilot instructions file.
 I would expect chaos and completely erratic behaviour from an agent orchestrated in this way.